 - Using a rubber spatula, spread dough in an even layer into the prepared baking pan.
 It’s very sticky, so take your time pushing it to each corner of the pan.
 Bake for 8 minutes.
 Remove from the oven and leave the oven on.

 - Sprinkle the coconut over the cookie layer, followed by the chocolate chips, then the white chocolate chips.
 Pour the sweetened condensed milk evenly over the top.
 Sprinkle with pecans.
-Bake until set, about 25 minutes3.
-Cool on a rack for at least 2 hours before cutting into squares.
+Bake until set, about 25 minutes.* Cool on a rack for at least 2 hours before cutting into squares.

-- Deborah's recipe calls for 1/2 cup milk chocolate chips and 1/2 cup semi-sweet chocolate chips.
+- Chocolate Chips: Deborah’s recipe calls for 1/2 cup milk chocolate chips and 1/2 cup semi-sweet chocolate chips.
 I only had semi-sweet on hand, so I used 1 full cup semi-sweet chocolate chips.
 My bars are actually only 6 layers!
 Feel free to make them with milk chocolate as well, just as the original recipe directs.

-Recipe from Red Velvet Lover's Cookbook
+- Recipe from Red Velvet Lover’s Cookbook.